STM32Catalyst/DynamicSTM32/README.md

 For this, we need a mean to run HW very fast with a special SW library of elements (cells) Each of these elements are "floating".
 They need to be configured, and belong to a bigger structure.
 The configuration or the blueprints of what we architect does not need to be speedy.
 It could be described to an interpreter.

+We could compare this to high speed trains running on tracks.
+On the dashboard, we can change the train tracks slowly, without impairing the speediness of the trains themselves...

 Before reaching the level of embedding an interpreter, lots of basic blocks (cells) have to be built and refined.
 The more a code structure is simple, the easier it is to maintain and evolve.